-This course is a continuation of the ophthalmic optics courses from the 4 year program offered at Eulji University.
+This course is a continuation of the ophthalmic optics courses from the 4-year program offered at Eulji University.
 The goals of this course would be to provide advanced discussions in optics, lens options, and patient prescribing options in unusual and difficult situations.

 EUL521: Advanced Cornea & Contact Lens.
-(2 credit hours didactic/1 credit hour lab, taught by Eulji faculty in
+(3 credit hours - 2 credit hours didactic/1 credit hour lab, taught by Eulji faculty in South Korea)